 One unanticipated benefit of the AAC is that it has attracted scarce specialists, such as pediatric neurologists and developmental pediatricians, who typically would not be drawn to the Inland Empire.
 The formation of this elite team has made the area a magnet for some of the best clinicians in this field.

 The AAC can be replicated anywhere in California.
-I hope others from around the state will visit so they can be inspired to establish assessment centers to open doors to low-income children and families in their areas.
+I hope others from around the state will visit so they can be inspired to establish assessment centers to open doors to children and families with low incomes in their areas.